Onondaga Historical Association: Museums

 The Onondaga Historical Association maintains several different locations.
 The Onondaga Historical Museum and Gift Gallery store are located in downtown Syracuse, New York, along with the Richard and Carolyn Wright Research Center.
 These locations, as well as the OHA administrative office, can be found on 321 Montgomery Street.

 Liverpool, New York houses additional locations such as the Skä•noñh – Great Law of Peace Center and Gift Gallery and the St. Marie Among the Iroquois Mission Site Museum.
 These sites can be found at Onondaga Lake Park.

 The Skä•noñh – Great Law of Peace Center is a location where the culture of the Haudenosaunee Confederacy is taught and celebrated.

 The Sainte Marie Among the Iroquois Mission Site educates visitors about the Sainte Marie de Gannentaha Jesuit mission.
-The French Jesuit mission, which occurred from 1656–1658, took place on Onondaga Lake's eastern shore.
+The French Jesuit mission, which occurred from 1656 to 1658, took place on Onondaga Lake's eastern shore.
 The museum offers historical information and a replica of the original mission site, which was equipped with a chapel, sleeping quarters, blacksmith's and carpenter's shops, and a kitchen.

 The Brewseum at Heritage Hill showcases antique and rare items that reflect pre-Prohibition era breweries.
 The museum operates alongside the Heritage Hill Brewhouse, which offers handcrafted beer from its property that also has an active crop and animal farm.
 The Brewseum also has a retail shop where customers can purchase merchandise related to local breweries.

 Exhibits and events

 The Onondaga Historical Association hosts a plethora of events and exhibits.
-One event, “Walking and Talking Wednesdays,” starts at noon on Wednesdays and takes guests on a tour that spans Syracuse’s downtown and its history.
+One event, “Walking and Talking Wednesdays,” starts at noon on Wednesdays and takes guests on a tour that spans Syracuse's downtown and its history.

-One of Onondaga Historical Museum’s permanent exhibits is entitled “Freedom Bound: Syracuse & The Underground Railroad.”
+One of Onondaga Historical Museum's permanent exhibits is entitled “Freedom Bound: Syracuse & The Underground Railroad.”
 It dives into the history of Underground Railroad stops in Syracuse and highlights the stories of those who evaded slavery.

 Another permanent exhibit entitled “From Laying the Foundation to Forging Ahead: Jewish Contributions to Syracuse & Onondaga County” focuses on the rich Jewish history of the Syracuse area and the cultural contributions of Jewish communities in the area.

 One additional permanent exhibit at the museum is called “Onondaga County: The Heart of New York” and covers the broader history of the area, including topics such as Native American life, the Erie Canal, local industries, and the railroad.
 This exhibit covers past life as well as present life in Syracuse.

 While these are just a portion of the exhibits offered at the Onondaga Historical Museum, there are many more permanent and temporary exhibits to check out and learn about Syracuse, New York's history.